aseem2625/goalup-kickstart/README.md

 ### Kudos!
-Kudos is an amazing way to exchange appreciation for the and inspire others.
+Kudos is an amazing way to exchange appreciation for the project and inspire others.
 <br />
 Using goalup-kickstarter in public projects?
 Add url below!